 He also specialises in the complex area of road traffic/driving law in which people find themselves facing an array of offences from speeding to drink driving (advising both pre and post summons / charge).
 His advice in these areas has been sought by those working in large corporations, government, professional racing, footballers, sports and those in media and entertainment.

-Dean is ranked as a leading individual in fraud and financial crime in the 2015 edition of Chambers and Partners.
-He is instructed in cases involving multi-million pound allegations, cross-border allegations, cyber-crime, vast money laundering cases and matters involving forensic accountants.
-His joint degree for law and accountancy provides an additional foundation for cross-examining, preparing, and dissecting such cases.
+Dean is instructed in cases involving multi-million pound allegations, cross-border allegations, cyber-crime, vast money laundering cases and matters involving forensic accountants.
+His joint first class degree in Law & Accountancy provides an additional foundation for cross-examining, preparing, and dissecting such cases.

 He is also instructed in large scale cases involving the fraudulent evasion of the prohibition on goods (such as drugs, tax and other dutiable goods).

-Dean is ranked as a leading individual in the area of crime in the 2015 edition of Chambers and Partners.
-As well as undertaking numerous murders, large scale frauds and drug cases (see separate headings) he is instructed in large scale robberies (including a number of high profile robberies), smash and grab robberies of jewellery stores and hotels, kidnapping, firearm, serious violence and other serious and complex areas of crime.
+Dean is ranked as a leading practitioner in the area of crime in the 2019 edition of the Legal 500 and Chambers and Partners.
+As well as undertaking numerous murders, large scale frauds and drug cases (see separate headings) he has been instructed in large scale robberies (including a number of high profile robberies), smash and grab robberies of jewellery stores and hotels, kidnapping, firearm, serious violence and other serious and complex areas of crime.

 - R v C Crown Court at Chelmsford: Acquittal of Mr C who was charged with sexual assault on the his daughter’s friend.

 - R v M : M had been charged with a section 18 (GBH) and lesser charges in which it was alleged the victim was hospitalised (and which was allegedly witnessed by a number of others and where the police witnessed the aftermath).
 He was acquitted of all counts.